Project Type: New

 Stoughton High School

-The proposed new Stoughton High School is envisioned to be a 21st Century High School that embodies the values of Stoughton in an educationally-appropriate and cost-effective structure.
+The new Stoughton High School is envisioned to be a 21st Century High School that embodies the values of Stoughton in an educationally-appropriate and cost-effective structure.
 Specifically, the new school will be flexible, sustainable and relevant to its setting.

 To achieve these goals the new school will be a compact, three-story building configured around a small courtyard.
 This configuration fits well into the limited buildable area adjacent to the existing school and reflects the desired adjacencies expressed in Stoughton’s Educational Program.
 The massing of the building reflects the general internal organization, as each major programmatic component is expressed- the classroom clusters, the central core including administration and the major public spaces of auditorium and gymnasium.